Careers and employability

 Academic staff discuss their research interests and work in collaboration with other institutions all around the world.
 This leads to opportunities for students to undertake research projects in association with these organisations.
 In summer 2016, we had students working and studying at institutions in New York, Dortmund, Helsinki and Beijing.

-The University’s Global Opportunity Centre (GOC) is provides opportunities for students to work or volunteer internationally.
+The University’s Global Opportunity Centre (GOC) provides opportunities for students to work or volunteer internationally.
 In 2016, students from the School undertook work placements, internships or volunteering opportunities in Canada, Fiji, India, Japan, Thailand, Tanzania and USA.

 One-year (paid) internships (12-month sandwich student placements)